 Students will discuss their progress with class teachers throughout the year and in particular following assessments and Student Tracking exams.
 Students will also review their progress during Education for Life lessons with their Tutor (Learning Mentor).
-There will be an opportunity for students and parents / carers to review progress during the Year 7 Progress Evening on Thursday 19th January 2023.
+There will be an opportunity for students and parents / carers to review progress during the online Year 7 Progress Evening on Thursday 20th June 2024.